-How to fund your wedding
+How to pay for a wedding

 Key takeaways

-• The sooner you start planning for your wedding, the more time you will have to save, budget and evaluate your options.
+• The sooner you start planning for your wedding, the more time you will have to save, budget and evaluate your payment options.

-• Consider nontraditional wedding elements — like the venue and food — to save money.
+• Consider nontraditional wedding elements, like the venue and food, to save money.

-A wedding is a huge milestone where friends and family gather to celebrate the new life that you and your partner plan to build together.
-It's important to reflect on that as you make your way through the wedding planning phase.
+A wedding is a huge milestone where friends and family gather to celebrate the new life you and your partner plan to build together.
+However, these celebrations can be expensive.
+The average U.S. wedding costs upward of $34,000, and for most people, that's a significant amount of money.

 Here are some tips to guide you through planning to save and pay for your wedding effectively.